Table of Contents

 Affordability & Changing Needs Down the Road

 It could also be a smart choice if your insurance needs might change later on.
-Since you may be paying less than with other policy lengths, it could also be less expensive to convert your policy before it expires.

 Steve is at the beginning of his career and is interested in buying whole life insurance.
 Currently, he can't afford the premiums for a permanent life insurance policy.
 However, he buys a 10-year term policy with a conversion rider.
 This could let him switch to a permanent policy someday without taking a medical exam.
 He purchased coverage now and could convert to a whole life policy in a few years when he has a higher income.